ghazi-f/Challenging-SSVAEs/README.md

-# Prioritizing with importance weighting in Semi-Supervised Variational Autoencoders
+# Challenging the Semi-Supervised VAE Framework for Text Classification
-This repository serves reproducing the experiments from the paper [Controlling the Interaction Between Generation and Inference in Semi-Supervised Variational Autoencoders Using Importance Weighting](https://arxiv.org/abs/2010.06549).
+This repository serves reproducing the experiments from the paper [Challenging the Semi-Supervised VAE Framework for Text Classification(link to be added)](https://arxiv.org/abs/2010.06549).

 The commands for running the set of experiment for each model and each dataset is in the corresponding ```.slurm``` or ```.sh``` file